In Depth: Upscaling Video (Updated 11 Aug 2021)

 There’s a project out there called Deep Space Nine Upscale Project (DS9UP) to upscale Star Trek: Deep Space 9 from the DVD source to 4K.
 Joel Hruska writes about his experiences using Topaz Video Enhance AI, DaVinci Resolve, and AviSynth to uprez the show.
 Truly, the project is pretty interesting.
 He talks about his challenges and what he’s learned during the project.
 Take a look at the comparisons below.

-Upscaling in your NLE/Host
+Upscaling in your NLE or Host Application

 Most host applications and NLEs now have built-in tools to make upscaled footage look better.
 We’ll cover a few of the more popular tools below, including Adobe, DaVinci Resolve, and Vegas.